M1V0/NonFirstAuthor/README.md

 then remove anyone who is also a first author from the list.
 An object called NonFirstAuthor will be added to your environment that details all these authors.

 The function takes two arguments, the filepath and limit (T/F) that if T, only shows authors who appear more than once.

+It takes authors as specified in Zotero, and cannot necessarily ascertain differences between J. Bloggs and Jo Bloggs, etc. etc.